-OTE is defined as the sum of a sales rep’s base salary and her on-target commission (OTC).
-OTC is simply the commission a rep earns if she achieves her sales goals.
+OTE is defined as the sum of a sales rep’s base salary and her On-Target Commission (OTC).
+OTC is simply the sales commission a rep earns if she achieves her sales goals.
 OTE tells sales employees how much total compensation they can expect to earn in their job.
 There are three important things to consider when using this incentive compensation structure:

 - Setting the OTE: As mentioned above, this is simply the total compensation a rep will earn if she achieves her goals.
 It is the combination of base salary and on-target commission.
 Getting this number right is critical to attracting and retaining talent.

 - Determining the Pay Mix: This is the ratio of base salary to OTC.
 It indicates the degree of risk associated with achieving OTE.
 A higher ratio of commission to base salary indicates more risk.

 - Setting the Quotas: These are the sales goals a rep must achieve in order to receive the full OTE.
 Reps will need to know that the quotas are achievable, or they will discount the OTE accordingly.

 The biggest consideration here is what the market compensation is for your industry.
 Sales reps must feel like they’re earning similar to what they’d make with other companies.
 If it’s not in line with the market, you’ll have a hard time holding on to good sales reps.
 This will vary depending on the market you’re in, the type of product you’re selling, how complex the sale is, and how much experience is required for the role.
 A website like Glassdoor can help you get a sense of what market compensation looks like in your area if you’re not sure.